unicode-org/icu4x/docs/design/enums_or_ids.md

 It is possible in Rust to mark enums as `#[non_exhaustive]`, which allows additional entries to be added over time.

-However, if there is a need to do this, then it means that the set of entities could grow over time.
-This is a signal that an enum might not be the right choice, which should be weighed with the other pros and cons of enums versus identifiers.
+Often, we do this in ICU4X out of an abundance of caution so that we can change APIs without breaking client code, such as option bag values.
+However, in other contexts, the need to mark an enum as `#[non_exhaustive]` could indicate that the enum is not fixed, which is a signal that an enum might not be the correct choice.
+As always, weigh this against the other pros and cons of enums versus identifiers.

 ## Identifiers